 Compressing a construction drawing PDF is a different problem than compressing an office document.
-A 200 MB ArchiCAD or Revit export has to fit through email gateways (usually 25 MB Gmail, 20 MB many corporate firewalls), planning permission portals (50 MB common), and bidding platforms (varies wildly).
-The naive solution is Adobe Acrobat's 'Reduce File Size' preset — which works fine for contracts but routinely destroys line weight, downsamples dimension text to unreadable bitmap, and produces drawings that print badly.
+A 50-200 MB+ ArchiCAD project set or Revit export has to fit through email gateways (usually 25 MB Gmail, 20 MB many corporate firewalls), planning permission portals (50 MB common), and bidding platforms (varies wildly).
+The naive solution is Adobe Acrobat's 'Reduce File Size' preset, which works fine for contracts but routinely destroys line weight, downsamples dimension text to unreadable bitmap, and produces drawings that print badly.
 Architects need a different compression approach: one that knows the difference between a section line and a dimension label and treats them accordingly.

 Why generic compression breaks construction drawings

-Ncored's compression is calibrated specifically for construction drawing output.
-Line weights are preserved at native vector quality regardless of compression level — vectors don't downsample, so a hairline section indication stays a hairline at any zoom.
-Text annotations stay as vector text (not rasterized), so dimension labels and callouts remain crisp at print scale.
-Embedded raster content (site plans, scanned details, rendered perspectives) downsamples intelligently up to 600 DPI — high enough for plot-quality print, low enough to meaningfully reduce file size.
-Typical real-world result: a 220 MB ArchiCAD export compresses to 30–60 MB while still producing identical-looking plots.
+Ncored's compression is tuned specifically for construction drawing output.
+Line weights are preserved at native vector quality regardless of compression level, vectors don't downsample, so a hairline section indication stays a hairline at any zoom.
+Text annotations stay as vector text (not rasterized), so dimension labels and notes remain crisp at print scale.
+Embedded raster content (site plans, scanned details, rendered perspectives) downsamples intelligently up to 600 DPI, high enough for plot-quality print, low enough to meaningfully reduce file size.
+Typical real-world result: a 50-200 MB+ ArchiCAD export compresses to 30-60 MB while still producing identical-looking plots.
 For files that need to fit through a 25 MB email gateway, more aggressive settings get you below that ceiling without making the drawing unprintable.

 Line weight preserved at every compression level